Reading time: 3 minutes

 During an experiential trip to San Jose, Costa Rica, students from Maryville’s occupational therapy and physical therapy programs shared their skills with people in geriatric and pediatric facilities, and learned from each other in the process.

 The trip took place last January, in collaboration with the Universidad of Santa Paula.
 This marked the second annual Costa Rica experience for Maryville students.
 Last year, physical therapy students were joined by music therapy students.
 Activities involve participation in rehabilitation and health screenings of children and adult populations.
+Students in the communication sciences and disorders program also participate in the inter-professional education with its shared courses and opportunities.

 “This was an inter-professional and interdisciplinary trip in line with the vision of our institution to develop culturally competent and globally aware practitioners,” says Michelle Unterberg, PT, DHS, assistant dean for the Walker College of Health Professions and director of the physical therapy program.
 “This service learning trip was an opportunity for students to develop cross-cultural experiential learning through service activities.”